-My favorite time to shoot is the evening golden hour, which is the last hour of light before sunset.
+My favourite time to shoot is the evening golden hour, which is the last hour of light before sunset.
 The sun is very low in the sky, the light is soft, diffused and warm.
-And you’ve got less people around because most of them are having diner already 😉
+And you’ve got fewer people around because most of them are having dinner already 😉

 You can get the exact hour to be calculated online, which is quite useful so that you don’t have to spend hours waiting at your spot which happened to me a few times before.